Join us for an Open Day in 2022. Discover more about our courses, explore our facilities and discover why you belong at Kent.

 This innovative degree offers you the exciting opportunity to study Law and Accounting & Finance in a four-year programme.
-It also offers you the opportunity to obtain a Qualifying Law Degree.

 Covering the foundations of law alongside comprehensive coverage of accountancy and finance (taught by the highly regarded and internationally connected Kent Business School), you develop an understanding of the law, taught from a critical perspective which allows you to engage in informed debate about contemporary legal issues, and a thorough understanding of principles, theories and models in accounting and finance.